ibm-cloud-docs/citrix-netscaler-vpx/hsm-ssl-install.md

 	Where `certkey` is the name of the certificate object to be added in the VPX device.
 The `cert` parameter contains the name and path to the file, if it is located in a directory other than the current one.
 Lastly, `hsmkey` contains the name of the key added in the previous step.

-5. Confirm the certificate was installed:
+5. Confirm that the certificate was installed:

 	```sh
 	> show ssl certKey